-Policy 8.5.5: The City shall restrict the expenditure of public funds for facility development in the Coastal High Hazard Area, unless the facility is for public access or resource restoration, or is an overriding public interest.

-Policy 8.5.6: New mobile home development shall be prohibited within the Coastal High Hazard Area.
-In the event of a natural disaster, replacement of existing owner occupied mobile homes shall be at a one-to-one ratio.

-Policy 8.5.7: Density in the Coastal High Hazard Area (CHHA) shall be limited to 4 du/ac in all applicable zoning districts within the RES-4 and RES-6 land use categories.
-For all other Plan categories permitting residential uses, a density of up to 10.0 du/ac may be considered subject to the approval of a Planned Development (PD) zoning district meeting the following criteria used to determine the appropriate density:

-- 1. Review and consideration of compatibility between the existing and proposed developments and the availability of adequate infrastructure including suitable access to enable timely evacuation in the event of a hurricane; - 2.
+- Policy 8.5.5: The City shall restrict the expenditure of public funds for facility development in the Coastal High Hazard Area, unless the facility is for public access or resource restoration, or is an overriding public interest. - Policy 8.5.6: New mobile home development shall be prohibited within the Coastal High Hazard Area.
+In the event of a natural disaster, replacement of existing owner occupied mobile homes shall be at a one-to-one ratio. - Policy 8.5.7: Density in the Coastal High Hazard Area (CHHA) shall be limited to 4 du/ac in all applicable zoning districts within the RES-4 land use category and 6 du/ac within the RES-6 land use category.
+For all other Plan categories permitting residential uses within the CHHA, a density of up to 10.0 du/ac may be considered subject to the approval of a Planned Development (PD) zoning district meeting the following criteria used to determine the appropriate density: - 1.
+Review and consideration of compatibility between the existing and proposed developments and the availability of adequate infrastructure including suitable access to enable timely evacuation in the event of a hurricane; - 2.
 Density shall be determined by averaging the densities of adjacent properties.
 For purposes of this document, adjacent properties shall include those properties an equal dimensional distance to the north, south, east and west of the subject property.
 For example, if the subject property is 250-feet wide by 287-feet deep with the width running east/west and the depth running north/south, all properties 250-feet east and west of the subject property and all properties 287-feet north and south of the subject property shall be included in the averaging formula.
 Any rights-of-way included in an adjacent property shall be excluded from the averaging but the size of the adjacent property shall be extended an amount equal to the size of the public/private rights-of-way. - 3.
 The averaging formula shall be done as follows: - a) If the adjacent property is developed or is controlled by an approved site plan, the existing zoning district or approved site plan shall be used to determine the maximum density.
-For example, if the zoning is RS-3, the maximum density shall be 6 du/ac (43,560 square feet divided by 7,250 square feet [minimum lot size]).

-b) If the adjacent property is vacant, the average value within the CHHA shall be 4 du/ac; the average value outside of the CHHA shall be 10 du/ac.
+For example, if the zoning is RS-3, the maximum density shall be 6 du/ac (43,560 square feet divided by 7,250 square feet [minimum lot size]). - b) If the adjacent property is vacant, the average value within the CHHA shall be 4 du/ac; the average value outside of the CHHA shall be 10 du/ac.
 This information shall be provided by the applicant for staff review and approval by the appropriate governing bodies.

-Planned development (PD) zoning districts located within the CHHA and approved for residential development after the adoption of this Plan Element shall contain a provision or condition that allows for development of single family detached units pursuant to the 4 du/ac standard zoning district (RS-2) in the event the approved site plan has expired.
+Planned development (PD) zoning districts located within the CHHA and approved for residential development after the adoption of this Plan Element shall contain a provision or condition that allows for development of single family detached units at 4 du/ac in the Res-4 land use category and 6 du/ac in the Res-6 land use category in the event the approved site plan has expired.